5.6.8.1 General Principles – Assessing Manner of Manufacture

 The assessment of whether an application defines patent eligible subject matter is considered with respect to each claim.

-In general, the principles set out in D'Arcy v Myriad Genetics Inc (2015) HCA 35 (Myriad), Commissioner of Patents v RPL Central Pty Ltd (2015) FCAFC 177 (RPL), Research Affiliates LLC v Commissioner of Patents (2014) FCAFC 150 in particular, and other cases suggest that examiners can approach the examination of manner of manufacture as follows:
+In general, the principles set out in D'Arcy v Myriad Genetics Inc (2015) HCA 35 (Myriad), Commissioner of Patents v RPL Central Pty Ltd (2015) FCAFC 177 (RPL), Research Affiliates LLC v Commissioner of Patents (2014) FCAFC 150, Encompass Corporation Pty Ltd v InfoTrack Pty Ltd (2019) FCAFC 161, Aristocrat Technologies Pty Ltd v Commissioner of Patents (2025) FCAFC 131, and other cases suggest that examiners can approach the examination of manner of manufacture as follows:

-2. ask whether the substance of the claim lies within established principles of what does not constitute a patentable invention (for example, is the substance merely a scheme, plan, rules of gameplay, intellectual, or genetic information?); and
+3. Ask whether the substance of the claimed invention lies within established principles of what does not constitute a patentable invention (for example, is the characterisation of the invention merely a scheme, plan, rules of gameplay, intellectual information or the fine arts?)

-3. if not, consider whether the substance of the claim otherwise lies outside of existing concepts of manner of manufacture and is to be treated as a “new class” of subject matter.
+4. Does the characterised substance of the claimed invention otherwise lie outside existing concepts of manner of manufacture and is it to be treated as a “new class” of subject matter?
 (This leg of the approach will only be used in rare situations; see Is the claim for a "new class" of subject matter? below).

 Construe the claim